 - If your plans change, please cancel as soon as possible.
 If we don't receive a cancellation call within 2 hours of the scheduled trip, it will be noted as a "late cancellation" which will be treated the same as a "no show."

 - If you have three or more unexcused no shows or no shows for 10% of your scheduled trips (whichever is greater) within a calendar month, you will be suspended from using paratransit services for two weeks (14 days).

 - If you need to change your destination while on the vehicle, you must call the reservation office to make the change as drivers are not able to do so.
 If your new destination cannot be accommodated, the driver will return you to your pickup location.

 - All of our MTS Access vehicles run on a schedule.
-Your pickup may arrive up to 20 minutes after your scheduled time and still be considered on time.
-Once the vehicle arrives, it will wait three (3) minutes to allow you adequate time to board.
-If you have not boarded the vehicle within the three (3) minute period, the vehicle will leave and you will be considered a No-Show.
+Your pickup may arrive within a 30 minute window and still be considered on time.
+Once the vehicle arrives, it will wait five (5) minutes to allow you adequate time to board.
+If you have not boarded the vehicle within the five (5) minute period, the vehicle will leave and you will be considered a No-Show.
 Timeliness is essential as we cannot delay other passengers.

 - If you require a higher level of assistance from your origin to your destination, please let us know in advance so we can identify reasonable accommodations that can be provided to assist your transportation.

 - If you need assistance beyond the curb, please let the reservationist know during the booking process.
 Drivers may travel from the vehicle to assist you; however, they may not enter a residence and must always maintain visual sight of the MTS Access bus.